 - 17 Best Things to Do in Belgrade, Serbia

-- 19 Amazing Things to Do in Sofia, Bulgaria
+- 17 Great Things to Do in Novi Sad, Serbia

 Travel Resources

-You can find the best accommodation options at Booking.
+- You can find the best accommodation options at Booking.
 They have many discounts and excellent customer service.
-Click here to look for the place to stay in Nis
+Click here to look for the place to stay in Serbia

 For the end I left a few announcements that might interest you: